Uglypr1nces/Uglypr1nces/README.md

 ## About Me

-- 💼 I'm currently working as a self-taught programmer.
 - 🌱 I'm constantly learning and exploring new technologies.
 - 💡 I enjoy working on projects with other developers.